Defining sustainable packaging

 Types of sustainable packaging

-There are other strategies to consider too.
-For example, the reuse of packaging can minimise the overall volumes of raw materials required.
+There are other strategies to consider, for example, the reuse of packaging can minimise the overall volume of raw materials required.
 Minimising damage – and the environmental impact of remanufacturing and damaged products going to landfill – can also significantly improve overall sustainability.
-Even redesigning packaging to reduce bulk/volume and weight can reduce carbon from increased transit.
+Even redesigning packaging to reduce bulk/volume and weight can reduce carbon emissions from increased transit.

 Ultimately, there are numerous ways packaging can be made more sustainable by substantially reducing environmental impact and the overall ecological footprint.